BASIC course episode 9: MSX BASIC

 Don't have an MSX computer?
 Try the emulator!

-If you do not have an MSX computer, but still want to try programming in BASIC with MSX BASIC, you can download for free, looking for it on the internet, the fMSX emulator.
-I know, it's not the same as owning a real MSX computer!
+If you don't have an MSX computer, but you want to try to program in basic with the MSX Basic, you can download it for free, looking for it on the Internet, the FMSX emulator.
+I know, it's not the same as you have a real MSX computer!
 In the video, we see the Philips VG 8020 computer in operation, but the program can be made on any MSX computer.

 Vintage computer MSX Philips VG 8020, recorder NMS 1520, BASIC, MSX BASIC version 1.0, Copyright 1983 by Microsoft, 28815 bytes free, Ok

-If you do not have the vintage computer, through the fMSX emulator, to install on Windows PC (there are emulators for other operating systems too), you can load MSX games and programs on a modern computer!
+If you do not own the vintage computer, through the FMSX emulator, to be installed on Windows PC (there are emulators for other operating systems), you can load MSX games and programs on a modern computer!

 Emulator for MSX computers on Windows PC, fMSX, Philips Phonola BASIC, load save CAS STA PAL CHT FNT MIDI